liferay/portletmvc4spring/README.md

 # PortletMVC4Spring

+**NOTE ON BRANCHES**

+- The PortletMVC4Spring **master** branch was intended to be reserved for compatibility with Spring Framework 6.x, but since Pivotal made the move from the `javax.` to the `jakarta.` package namespace, the PortletMVC4Spring master branch remains unused.
+See [Version Scheme](#version-scheme) for more information about the 5.3,x, 5.2.x, and 5.1.x branches.

 The PortletMVC4Spring project began as Spring Portlet MVC and was part of the [Spring Framework](https://spring.io/projects/spring-framework).
 When the project was pruned from version 5.0.x of the Spring Framework under [SPR-14129](https://github.com/spring-projects/spring-framework/issues/18701), it became necessary to fork and rename the project.
 This made it possible to improve and maintain the project for compatibility with the latest versions of the Spring Framework and the Portlet API.

 [Liferay, Inc.](http://www.liferay.com) adopted Spring Portlet MVC in March of 2019 and the project was renamed to **PortletMVC4Spring**.